Norwell High School (Massachusetts)

 Norwell High School is a public secondary school accredited by the New England Association of Schools and Colleges (NEASC).
 It is located in Norwell, Massachusetts, United States.
 The school includes approximately 50 full-time teachers.
 Its students consistently score above state and national averages on the SAT and other standardized tests, and on average, 97% of students from each graduating class at Norwell High School continue on to post-secondary education.

-NHS has been ranked as the 12th best secondary school in Massachusetts, and is ranked in the top 6% for best public education high schools in the country by Newsweek Magazine.
+NHS has been ranked as the 12th best secondary school in Massachusetts, and is ranked in the top 6% for best public education high schools in the country by Newsweek.